-The audited financial statements of Wallscourt to 31 December 2007 showed consolidated net assets amounting to £7.3m, including freehold land and properties of £22.8m, offset by bank borrowings secured on those land and properties totalling £18.8m.
-These properties include Wallscourt House, the Bristol Information Technology Centre ("BITC") and the New Redland building.
-The latter two buildings are owned by Bristol Polytechnic Enterprises Limited ("BPE"), a subsidiary company of Wallscourt.
-The BITC and new Redland buildings are capitalised in BPE's financial statements at 31 December 2007 at a net book value of £12.9m.
-The three buildings are all leased to the University on an arm's length basis and corresponding commitments are included in note 27 to these financial statements ("Obligations under operating leases").
-There were no material transactions between the University and Wallscourt in the period from 31 December 2007 to 31 July 2008 other than rental and similar payments under pre-existing contracts.
+The audited financial statements of Wallscourt to 31 December 2008 showed consolidated net assets amounting to £6.8m, including freehold land and properties of £21.8m, offset by bank borrowings secured on those land and properties totalling £18.8m.
+These properties include Wallscourt House and the Bristol Information Technology Centre (BITC).
+These buildings are leased to the University on an arm's length basis and corresponding commitments are included in note 28 to these financial statements (Obligations under operating leases).